 More than 88% of criminal law professionals who completed the survey said they had personally experienced or witnessed harassment or bullying behaviour in the last four years.
 Participants reported that judges (65%) and colleagues/group of colleagues (44%) were most likely to harass or bully.
 This was followed by opposing counsel (33%) and clients (31%).
 More than 80% had not made an official complaint or report.
 Of those who formally complained, only 7% said the process resolved the issue.

 “If proper standards are not observed, I encourage those who are affected or who have observed such behaviour to raise their concerns with the head of bench or with me or to make a complaint to the Independent Judicial Conduct Commissioner.”

 "We are discussing the survey findings with the Criminal Bar Association.
 We note and endorse the comments made by the Chief Justice encouraging those who are affected or who observe such behavior to raise their concerns with the head of bench, with the Chief Justice, or to make a complaint to the Independent Judicial Conduct Commissioner.
 The New Zealand Law Society is also there to assist and support any lawyers who encounter problems.”

 In an interview on Newshub, Parliamentary Under-Secretary to the Minister of Justice (Sexual and Domestic Violence Issues), Jan Logie said the survey results are "deeply worrying" and the Government is taking the issues seriously.

-The Wellington Women Lawyers’ Association (WWLA) has launched an online survey about sexual harassment in law firms and legal workplaces.
+Update: The Wellington Women Lawyers’ Association (WWLA) has launched an online survey about sexual harassment in law firms and legal workplaces.